 This interdisciplinary MSc offers a wide programme of study related to the physics of planetary and space environments, including planetary interiors, atmospheres and magnetospheres; the impact of the space environment on human physiology; and research project work which provides potential opportunity to work with established planetary researchers at UCL and Birkbeck, some of whom are involved in active or planned space missions.

-UCL Physics and Astronomy is among the leading departments in the UK for graduate study.
+UCL Physics and Astronomy is among the leading departments in the UK for this subject area.
 The curriculum of the Planetary Science MSc draws on a variety of other academic departments within UCL including Space and Climate Physics (Mullard Space Science Laboratory), Earth Sciences, Cell and Developmental Biology and Birkbeck's Department of Earth and Planetary Sciences.
 The programme thus has a strong interdisciplinary flavour, in line with the ethos of the Centre for Planetary Sciences at UCL/Birkbeck.

 The programme is delivered through a combination of lectures, practical classes, computer-based teaching, fieldwork, and tutorials.
 Student performance is assessed through coursework and written examination.
 The research project is assessed by literature survey, oral presentation and the dissertation.